CP/PC364 Data Communications & Networks Laboratory

 Task

 To wire the DAC, there are 3 different sub-circuits to wire.
-They are: You will wire each of these sections in turn.
+They are:- Voltage reference

 Demonstrate your circuit to the lab supervisor.